Become a volunteer

-Become a Parent and Family Peer Volunteer
+Parent and Family Drug Support

-Who can become a parent and family peer volunteer?
+Who can become a volunteer?

-PFDS volunteers possess excellent communication skills and use their lived experiences to offer support and wisdom to those facing similar challenges.
+Volunteers possess excellent communication skills and use their lived experiences to offer support and wisdom to those facing similar challenges.
 They approach their work with respect and without judgement.

 We encourage individuals of all genders, cultural and linguistic backgrounds, including Aboriginal and Torres Strait Islander people, to apply.